 Wearing a mouthguard whenever necessary can save you a lot of time and money in the long run.
-A well-fitted mouthguard provides ample amount of cushioning to your teeth, jaws and gums, in case of any unexpected impact to the mouth or face area.
+A well-fitted mouthguard provides an ample amount of cushioning to your teeth, jaws and gums, in case of any unexpected impact to the mouth or face area.
 They are mostly used in sports or when participating in any high-impact activities.
 Mouthguards are also used for medical reasons like in the case of sleep apnea or to control bruxism.

 Some of the most common injuries they help prevent include;